spacelift-io/user-documentation/docs/concepts/template/workbench.md

 - Stacks are updated (not recreated)
 - New version's configuration is applied
 - New tracked run is triggered

+!!! warning
+    You are only able to update to version if it has exactly the same stack keys and have no new required inputs

 ### Updating a Deployment